Repairing the past 2022

 International Seminar on justice and colonialism

-• The aim of this international seminar is to gather and discuss specific proposals and projects on reparation measures that are currently underway, specially in the United States, The Netherlands and Spain.
+This international seminar aims to explore and discuss concrete proposals and projects focused on reparative measures currently in progress, with special attention to initiatives in the United States, the Netherlands, and Spain.

 Backrgound